OzzyCzech/ozzyczech.cz/content/lifehack/Best Email Hosting Services.md

 * [Protonmail](https://protonmail.com/) - Secure Email Based in Switzerland from 4€/month

-You can reate free email aliases for your domain name with https://improvmx.com/
+You can create free email aliases for your domain name with https://improvmx.com/